hashicorp/vault/website/source/docs/auth/token.html.md

 you can create tokens directly, as well as perform a variety of other operations on tokens such as renewal and revocation.

-It is currently not possible to associate entities directly with tokens.
-All auth methods are supported except the token auth.
+It is currently possible generate a token with all the Auth Methods except with the Token Auth.
+You can use a different auth method, for instance username/password, and generate a token which inherit the parent's entity.

 Please see the [token concepts](/docs/concepts/tokens.html) page dedicated to tokens.